Insert Image in Post

 Including images with your posts is a fun and easy way to add extra personality to your blog.
 First, you will need to save the image to your computer.
 Then you can upload the image to your Typepad account for display online.
-Please note that Typepad does not provide image editing services so you should edit your image on your computer before uploading it.
-Images should be in gif, jpg, or png format.
+Images should be in GIF, JPEG, JPG, or PNG format.

 Directly above the content area on the Compose page, you will see the Insert Image icon in the Rich Text toolbar: